-Children in Kindergarten 1 and 2 (K1 and K2) are aged four to six years old and these two grade levels are known as Early Years.
+Children in Kindergarten (K1 and K2) are aged four to six years old and this mixed-age grade level is known as Early Years.
 Early Years learning at ISS International School follows the IB PYP curriculum framework which incorporates current research and best practices in early childhood education.
 Children participate in an inquiry-based programme that responds to their academic and developmental needs.

 Our Image of the Child